r-devel/r-dev-env/README.md

     [1] TRUE
     ```

+## Commiting Changes
+For commiting changes using svn we need to first change directory to $TOP_SRCDIR from $BUILDDIR
+**Steps**
+1. `cd $TOP_SRCDIR` - Change Directory to $TOP_SRCDIR
+2. `svn status` - We could see the changes made in file askYesNo.R
+3. `svn update` - this command commits the changes made inside the file.
+4. `svn diff > path.diff` - This create a path file which will have changes made inside the files.

+### SVN help
+While working with the R Contributors Workflow on Codespace, we might found some svn cmds handy.
+1. `svn status` - The svn status command is used to show the status of files and directories in your working copy.
+It displays information about the differences between your local copy and the repository, indicating which files are modified, added, deleted, or conflicted.
+2. `svn cleanup --remove-unversioned` - The svn cleanup --remove-unversioned command is a specific variation of the svn cleanup command with an additional option.
+This command is used to perform a cleanup operation on the working copy while also removing any unversioned files and directories.
+3. svn update - The svn update command is used to bring your working copy up to date with the latest changes from the repository.

+Example :  To build the R from source code we checkout we need to be inside the $BUILLDIR directory.
+But sometimes mistakely we might build the R inside the $TOP_SRCDIR
+To roll back the changes made inside the $TOP_SRCDIR, we can use `svn cleanup --remove-unversioned`.

 ## Stopping and Restarting Codespaces
 #### How to Stop Codespaces?
 - To stop codespaces we just need to navigate to the Codespaces option in the bottom left of the Codespace panel.